Skip to content

 Why Use Verified push

-This experince requires the authenticator to enter in a multi digit code, adding an extra step to stop accidentally accepting authentications not prompted by you and stopping bad actors in their tracks.
+This experience requires the authenticator to enter in a multi digit code, adding an extra step to stop accidentally accepting authentications not prompted by you and stopping bad actors in their tracks.